Select Page

 Questions and Answers

-If you’re a residential or small business customer that pays TOU electricity prices, you can choose to switch to Tiered prices.
+If you’re a residential or small business customer, you can choose to switch price-plans between Time-of-Use (TOU), Tiered prices and Ultra-Low Overnight (ULO).

-To switch from TOU to Tiered prices, you must notify Wellington North Power Inc. by completing an “Election Form“.
+To switch from price plans, you must notify Wellington North Power Inc. by completing an “Election Form“.
 You can ask to switch at any time.

-Off-peak: when demand for electricity is lowest.
+• Off-peak: when demand for electricity is generally lower.
 This price applies in the evenings on weekdays and all day on weekends.
 Every household and small business is different, but on average, Ontario households use nearly two thirds of their electricity during off-peak hours.

 People use electricity differently depending on the season, so the TOU price periods are different in the summer (May 1 to October 31) than they are in the winter (November 1 to April 30).